joshi4/GeneDiseasePredictor/README.md

 ### Steps

 1. Split vcf data into diseased and healthy DONE
-2. Convert each to a .bed file with all the data we need DONE
+2. Convert each to a .bed file with all the data we need DONE (added a unique field )
 3. Run a feature extractor on these bed files to get every feature we want
-4. Split data into testing and training
+4. Split data into testing and training DONE
 5. Train
 6. Test
 7. Finish write-up